JiaxiongQ/DeepLiDAR/README.md

 ## Citation
 If you use our code or method in your work, please cite the following:
 ```
-@inproceedings{qiu2018deeplidar,
-  title={DeepLiDAR: Deep Surface Normal Guided Depth Prediction for Outdoor Scene from Sparse LiDAR Data and Single Color Image},
+@InProceedings{Qiu_2019_CVPR,
-  author={Qiu, Jiaxiong and Cui, Zhaopeng and Zhang, Yinda and Zhang, Xingdi and Liu, Shuaicheng and Zeng, Bing and Pollefeys, Marc},
+author = {Qiu, Jiaxiong and Cui, Zhaopeng and Zhang, Yinda and Zhang, Xingdi and Liu, Shuaicheng and Zeng, Bing and Pollefeys, Marc},
+title = {DeepLiDAR: Deep Surface Normal Guided Depth Prediction for Outdoor Scene From Sparse LiDAR Data and Single Color Image},
-  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
-  year={2019}
+month = {June},
+year = {2019}
 }
 ```
 Please direct any questions to [Jiaxiong Qiu](https://jiaxiongq.github.io/) at qiujiaxiong727@gmail.com